A passion for learning

 Any application that can be written in JavaScript, will eventually be written in JavaScript.

-I have been using TypeScript for a few years now, and I love what it allowed me to build.
+I have been using TypeScript for a few years now, and I’m very happy with what it allowed me to build.

 Node.js